-Let’s explore our top seven cultural festivals from various countries across the continent to give you an idea of the immersive and exotic experiences you can expect to encounter when you visit this magical place.
+Let’s explore the top cultural festivals and African celebrations from various countries across the continent to give you an idea of the immersive and exotic experiences you can expect to encounter when you visit this magical place.

-Participants often dress in traditional kikoy and kanga, and the parade finally winds its way down to the beach at Fort Jesus for a boat regatta!
+During these African celebrations, participants often dress in traditional Kikoy and Kanga, and the parade finally winds its way down to the beach at Fort Jesus for a boat regatta!

 Other things to do in Kenya

 - See beautiful elephants at Amboseli National Park

 - Stay at one of the most unique hotels in the world; the Giraffe Manor.